lsfusion-solutions/mycompany-docs/docs/Installation.md

 3. From Available Elements list transfer the 'mycompany' compile output element to the jar file.
 Then press OK.
 4. Then select Build / Build artifacts in the menu item.
 Then select Build.

-With the artifact you can replace the old file, which is on the server in the folder /var/lib/lsfusion, and restart the service on the server.
+With the artifact you can replace the old file, which is on the server in the folder /var/lib/lsfusion or C:\Program Files\lsFusion 5\Server\lib, and restart the service on the server.